thevgavini/MalFoyle/README.md

 3. Analyze a file and save results to a text file:
 	`malfoyle -f /path/to/your/file -o analysis_results`
     `malfoyle -s <file_hash> -o analysis_result`

+##   Limitations

+While MalFoyle is a valuable tool for file analysis, there are some limitations to keep in mind:

+-   **Database Reliance:** MalFoyle's accuracy depends on the quality and current state of the underlying malware database.
+Changes to the database may affect analysis results.
+-   **Hash-Based Detection:** MalFoyle's primary method of analysis is hash-based, which might miss newer or polymorphic malware that isn't yet indexed.
+-   **Potential False Results:** Like any detection tool, MalFoyle might occasionally generate false positives or negatives, so careful consideration of results is recommended.
+-   **Static Analysis:** MalFoyle focuses on static attributes and doesn't consider dynamic runtime behaviors, potentially limiting its ability to detect certain types of threats.

+Despite these limitations, MalFoyle provides a quick and convenient way to assess files for potential security risks.
+Its simplicity and ease of use make it a valuable addition to your security toolkit.

 ## Future Scope and Applications